wdoyle42/hoddatasci/README.md

 resource.

 If you have any questions at all about the honor code or how it will be applied, ask me right away.

 # Schedule

-## Thursday, August 22 Topic for the Week: Getting Data– Tools of the Trade
+## Tuesday, January 26 Topic for the Week: Getting Data– Tools of the Trade

 *Resources*